yourengineerbro/ArenaSmash/README.md

 ## Rules of the Game:
 1) Every Player is defined by a “health” attribute, “strength” attribute and an “attack” attribute - all positive integers.
+Details like handle(which is unique for each player), health, strength and attack has to be provided first for each player.
 2) The player dies if his health attribute touches 0.
 3) Any two player can fight a match in the arena.
 Players attack in turns.
 Attacking player rolls the attacking dice and the defending player rolls the defending dice.
 4) The “attack”  value multiplied by the outcome of the  attacking dice roll is the damage created by the attacker.
 The defender “strength” value, multiplied by the outcome of the defending dice is the damage defended by the defender.